JasonDeJesuz/cv-pass-ats/README.md

 CV Pass ATS analyzes your existing CV and job descriptions to create tailored, ATS-friendly versions of your resume.
 The tool helps highlight relevant skills and experiences while maintaining authenticity and adhering to best practices for passing automated screening systems.

+## 🫠 The problem

+I was not sure how I could get through the ATS screening processes, so I read a lot, and had some chats with my mentor.
+This is where I landed, well, I landed in the realm of tailoring my CV for each job I was applying for.
+Considering I am quite "okay" at building products, I used this and spent 6 hours hacking this project together.
+Right now, it's tailored for people like me (and likely you), who understand code and can work in editors.
+My mentor has flagged that this is monetisable, so I'll try to convert this into a web app or mobile app.

+## 💡 Feedback, Issues, Improvements
+I'm open to feedback and suggestions, if you have any feedback for me about this project please go [here](https://www.feedback.cheap/project/jd784hvemny8r8xy02h9ffnyc57bnh1h).
+If you have issues, please create a new Issue inside the Github Repository.
+If you have improvements, you can raise a PR and I'll take a look.

 ## ✨ Features

 - **CV Tailoring**: Customizes your CV to match specific job descriptions